Exploratorium

 Pure Mathematics

-Powers which commute or associates as solutions of ODEs
+Powers which commute or associate as solutions of ODEs